Michael Brooke is an institution. His name echoes in the skateboarding world as one of its leading promoters and missionaries.

 The skate industry is powered by soft goods - shoes and clothing.

-The companies who actually make and market boards, trucks, wheels, and accessories need as much support as they can get.
+The companies that actually make and market boards, trucks, wheels, and accessories need as much support as they can get.

 The truth is that for every $1 spent on skate hard goods, there's probably $10, or more, spent on shoes and shirts.